Questions? Call: +977-9851166779

 Bhaktapur Sightseeing.

-Breakfast, Lunch and Dinner
+Breakfast and Dinner Included.

-Doleshwor Mahadev is a hindu temple dedicated to Lord Shiva.
-It is located at the south eastern Part of Bhaktapur district Which is also believed to be the head part of Kedarnath located in Uttarakhand, India.
-Kailashnath Mahadev Statue is the tallest statue of lord Shiva which is located in Sankhu, 20 km from Kathmandu.
-The statue is 144 feet (44 m) in height, and was made using copper, zinc, concrete, and steel.
+Doleshwor Mahadev is a Hindu temple dedicated to Lord Shiva.
+It is located in the south eastern part of Bhaktapur district, which is also believed to be the head part of Kedarnath, located in Uttarakhand, India.

 DAY 4